-Our meetings are held at 10 am on the second Tuesday of every month (except December and January) at our beautiful new location - Centennial Lodge in Queen's Park, New Westminster.
+Our meetings are held at 10 am on the second Tuesday of every month (except January) at our beautiful new location - Centennial Lodge in Queen's Park, New Westminster.

 If the Health Authority regulations at the time do not allow us to meet in person, we will meet by Zoom.
 We will keep you posted with updates here and on our Facebook page.

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope that you enjoy our site.

 The first meeting of the B.C.
 Floral Art Club was held in New Westminster in April 1971.
 Over the years, demonstrations and workshops have been held regularly, with international demonstrators such as Michael Bowyer from the UK, Mit Ingelaere from Belgium, Margaret Wilkin from New Zealand and we have also had demonstrations from Margaret Taylor from Toronto and Paul Jaras from BC.
 The 80s saw a Christmas Show every year and these continued until 1997.
 We became a registered Society on 30 April 1990 and our name became BC Floral Art Society.
 In recent years, several members have attended the World Association of Floral Artists (WAFA) shows, held every three years, in various locations – Boston, Dublin, Barbados and most recently Jaipur, India.

 2020 has been a challenging year for the club, but we continued to meet virtually and in members’ gardens.
 We recently joined the London and Overseas area of NAFAS, giving our members an opportunity to join in more international competitions and shows.